Austin Bicycle Accident Lawyer

 You have the right to pursue a claim without the aid of a lawyer, but it is a huge risk, and the consequences could be costly.

 Trying to manage all these things at the same time is more than you should have to take on after an accident.
 You need a trusted Austin bicycle accident lawyer to help you navigate the challenges your accident caused so that you can focus on healing.
-Having an effective lawyer in your corner will help relieve the strain of communicating with insurance companies, figuring out who were the responsible parties, and meeting the required filing deadlines.
+Having an effective personal injury lawyer in your corner will help relieve the strain of communicating with insurance companies, figuring out who were the responsible parties, and meeting the required filing deadlines.

 Soon after the accident, you can expect to hear from the insurance company of the person who hit you.
 They will ask very detailed questions, and every answer you give will be used against you.
 They are a business, and everything they do is about saving money.
 They have no interest in making sure that you get the medical care and compensation you need to recover.
 Your lawyer can take the pressure off you in these situations.
 They can advise you about the best way to respond to the insurance adjuster.
 That may be to tell them that you want to speak to your lawyer before answering their questions.

-Making the call to Loewy Law Firm could be the difference between a lifetime of financial and emotional stress and the peace of mind you’ll get from knowing that your expenses are covered, and you don’t have to worry about your case.
+Making the call to Loewy Law Firm could be the difference between a lifetime of financial and emotional stress and the peace of mind you’ll get from knowing that your expenses are covered, and you don’t have to worry about your bike accident case.

 When determining how much compensation you are entitled to, we can evaluate your damages to figure out the actual value of your claim.
 Damages are the losses you have experienced because of the accident.
 They are broken down into three major categories: economic, non-economic, and punitive.